-- 1) Open the 1-Rose.psd image.

-- 2) Display the Info Palette.

-- 3) Move your mouse over the image.

-The info palette will display information about the pixels your mouse moves over.
+- 1) Open the 1-Rose.psd image. - 2) Display the Info Palette (Select it from the Windows menu if needed). - 3) Move your mouse over the image. - 4) The info palette will display information about the pixels your mouse moves over.
 For any pixel your mouse moves over it will show the coordinates of the pixel (distance from the top and left of the image), the colour of the pixel in RGB and CMYK values and the dimensions of any selected area (explained in the next section).

-Notice that any lighter coloured pixels will have higher RGB values and lower CMYK values.

-- 4) Select the Eyedropper tool from the Tool Palette or press the [I] key.
-Your mouse pointer will change in to an eyedropper shape when over the image. - 5) Move your mouse over a dark red part of the image and click the mouse button.
-The foreground colour will be changed to match the colour of the pixel you clicked on. - 6) Move your mouse over a light green part of the image and click the mouse button while holding down the [Alt] key.
+Notice that any lighter coloured pixels will have higher RGB values and lower CMYK values. - 5) Select the Eyedropper tool from the Tool Palette or press the [I] key.
+Your mouse pointer will change in to an eyedropper shape when over the image. - 6) Move your mouse over a dark red part of the image and click the mouse button.
+The foreground colour will be changed to match the colour of the pixel you clicked on. - 7) Move your mouse over a light green part of the image and click the mouse button while holding down the [Alt] key.
 The background colour will be changed to match the colour of the pixel you clicked on.